Spodumene: Refining

 Extraction of lithium from spodumene, often SC6, is challenging due to the tight binding of lithium in the crystal structure.

 Traditional lithium refining in the 2010s involves acid leaching of lithium-containing ores, precipitation of impurities, concentration of the lithium solution, and then conversion to lithium carbonate or lithium hydroxide.
 These refining methods result in significant quantities of caustic waste effluent and tailings, which are usually either highly acidic or alkali.
 Suitable extraction reagents include alkali metal sulfates, such as sodium sulfate, sodium carbonate, chlorine, or hydrofluoric acid.

 Another processing method relies on pyrometallurgical processing of SC6—roasting at high temperatures exceeding 800 C to convert the spodumene from the tightly bound alpha structure to a more open beta structure from which the lithium is more easily extracted—then cooling and reacting with various reagents in a sequence of hydrometallurgical processing steps.
 Some offer the use of noncaustic reagents and result in reduced waste streams, potentially allowing the use of a closed-loop refining process.

-Tesla has developed and, as of 2025, is operationalizing at scale, this process of lithium refinement that does not require strong acids to extract lithium from spodumene.
-Their method mixes sodium chloride with the open-beta-structure spodumene concentrate and water.
-Agitation at high temperatures produces a slurry rich in lithium that can be filtered and purified into lithium hydroxide.
-The sands and limestone waste products can be repurposed as construction materials.
-A $375 million Tesla refinery plant located on 1,200 acres in Robstown, Texas, is under construction using this process.
+Tesla has developed and, as of 2025, is operationalizing at scale, a similar 6-8 step process of lithium refinement that does not require acids.
+They mix sodium chloride with the open-beta-structure spodumene concentrate and water.
+Agitation at high temperatures produces a lithium-rich slurry that can be filtered and purified into lithium hydroxide.
+Waste products include analcime, sands and limestone, which can be repurposed as construction materials.
+A Tesla refinery located on 1,200 acres in Robstown, Texas, uses this process.
 It began partial operation in December 2024.
-The site was chosen for its proximity to the Port of Corpus Christi, where spodumene can easily be imported.
+The site was chosen for its proximity to the Port of Corpus Christi, where spodumene can conveniently be imported.

-A common form of more highly refined lithium from both of the above processes is lithium hydroxide, commonly used as an input in the battery industry to manufacture lithium-ion (Li-ion) battery cathode material.
+A common form of refined lithium from both of the above processes is lithium hydroxide, commonly used as an input in the battery industry to manufacture lithium-ion (Li-ion) battery cathode material.